retrontology/MaierBox-cf/README.md

 ## maierbox.yml
 ### Description
 A CloudFormation template for deploying [MaierBox](https://github.com/retrontology/MaierBox) containers to an autoscaling ECS Service.
-An Application LoadBalancer is used to distribute traffic and and Elastic FileSystem is mounted to the containers for flexible media storage.
+An Application LoadBalancer is used to distribute traffic, an Aurora Serverless V2 cluster is used for the Database, and an Elastic FileSystem is mounted to the containers for flexible media storage.

 ![MaierBox Diagram](./maierbox.png)